 Fellows will be expected to propose and work towards the completion of a personal community action project.
-Fellows will be provided with a $3,000 stipend. $1,500 of the stipend will be supplied during the first month of the fellowship and $1,500 in January as long as commitments are met and Fellow remains in good standing.
+Fellows will be provided with a $3,000 stipend. $1,500 of the stipend will be supplied at the start of the fellowship and $1,500 in January as long as commitments are met and Fellow remains in good standing.
 Stipends may be used to offset working hours used towards the completion of the community action project or to be used to facilitate the actual project.

 Learn the Roots & Shoots model of service learning